xDavide9/todo/README.md

 ### simple batch script to create a list of things to do

+to find out how to use run:
+_todo /?_